michbuett/alchemy.js/README.md

 - 5%  - All the good names where taken and I had to pick something?
 - 10% - Philosophy (thinking the unthinkable, to "... know what makes the world revolve")
 - 85% - Nerdy bullshit (no excuses)

+## And the license?
+The software is released under the [Don't-be-evil-license](http://www.json.org/license.html) (or JSON-license) of Douglas Crockford.
+There is to much evil in this world already...